Keyframe animations are the foundation of modern motion design, allowing creators to produce smooth transitions and dynamic movements with precision.

 How can you use keyframes in SVGator?

 You can use keyframes in SVGator in the same way as any traditional 2D keyframe animation software.
 All you need to do is to follow the steps described earlier.
-Check out this step-by-step video tutorial below to learn exactly how to use keyframes:
+Check out this step-by-step video tutorial to learn exactly how to use keyframes:

 CSS keyframe animation is made easy with SVGator, as well as Javascript keyframe animation because the code is automatically generated in the background.